 - 5. Click the button to start the workflow - 6.
-The workflow will highlight the Data Organiser actor which has recursively scanned the raw data directory (specified by the parameter RAWDATA\DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
-Note that the calibration and reference data must be present either in RAWDATA\DIR or in CALIB\DATA\DIR, otherwise DataSets may be incomplete and cannot be processed.
+The workflow will highlight the Data Organiser actor which has recursively scanned the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
+Note that the calibration and reference data must be present either in RAWDATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed.
 However, if the same reference file was downloaded twice in different places this creates a problem as Reflex cannot decide which one to use. - 7.
-The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords namely the object name, grism and filter name, information about the slit/mask (INS.MASK.ID for MXU, INS.MOS.CHECKSUM for MOS, and INS.SLIT.NAME for LSS), binning, and detector name.
-The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all DataSets are selected. - 8.
+The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 4.3) that lists the DataSets along with the values of a selection of useful header keywords5.
+The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all complete DataSets are selected. - 8.
 Click the Continue button and watch the progress of the workflow by following the red highlighting of the actors.
-A window will show which DataSet is currently being processed.
+A window will show which DataSet is currently being processed. - 9.
+When the reduction of the current DataSet finishes, a pop-up window will appear showing the directory were the final products have been saved. - 10.
+The workflow will continue with the remaining DataSets following the same steps described above. - 11.
+After the workflow has finished, all the products from all the DataSets can be found in a directory under END_PRODUCTS_DIR with the named with the workflow start timestamp.
+Further subdirectories will be found with the name of each DataSet.

 Well done!
 You have successfully completed the quick start section and you should be able to use this knowledge to reduce your own data.
-However, there are many interesting features of Reflex and the VIMOS workflow
+However, there are many interesting features of Reflex and the VIMOS workflow that merit a look at the rest of this tutorial.

-&lt;sup>6The keywords listed can be changed by right-clicking on the DataOrganiser Actor, selecting Configure Actor, and then changing the list of keywords in the second line of the pop-up window.
+5The keywords listed can be changed by right-clicking on the DataOrganiser Actor, selecting Configure Actor, and then changing the list of keywords in the second line of the pop-up window.
 Make sure that the Lazy Mode is not active and then click on Commit to save the change.

 Doc: VLT-MAN-ESO-19500-5296

-Issue: Issue 1.1
+Issue: Issue 1.3

-Date: Date 2013-01-04
+Date: Date 2013-04-01

 Page: 11 of 26